Space-time least-squares Petrov-Galerkin projection for nonlinear model reduction: Conclusions

 \section{Conclusions}

 This work proposed a model-reduction method for nonlinear dynamical systems based on space--time least-squares Petrov--Galerkin projection.
 The method computes optimal approximations by minimizing the discrete space--time residual over all elements in a low-dimensional space--time trial subspace in a weighted $\ell^2$-norm.
-Advantages of the method include: \begin{itemize} \item its ability to reduce both the spatial and temporal dimensions of the dynamical system (Remark \ref{rem:stlspgreducedim}), \item its removal of spurious temporal modes from the ROM response (Remark \ref{rem:spurious}), \item error bounds that exhibit sub-quadratic growth in time (Section \ref{sec:error}), \item applicability to general nonlinear dynamical systems, \item hyper-reduction that reduces the complexity in the presence of general nonlinearities (Section \ref{sec:spacetimehyper}), and \item its ability to extract multiple space--time basis vectors from each training simulation via tensor decomposition (Section \ref{sec:error}). \end{itemize} In addition to introducing the novel \methodAcronym\ method, this work proposed specific approaches for computing the method's ingredients: the space--time trial subspace (Section \ref{sec:spacetimetrialconstruct}), the space--time residual basis in the case of ST--GNAT (Section \ref{sec:spacetimeresidual}), the sampling matrix in the case of hyper-reduction (Section \ref{sec:constructSamplingMatrix}), and the initial guess used in the Gauss--Newton method appied to solve the nonlinear least-squares problem (Section \ref{sec:initialGuess}).
+Advantages of the method include: \begin{itemize} \item its ability to reduce both the spatial and temporal dimensions of the dynamical system (Remark \ref{rem:stlspgreducedim}), \item \reviewerBRthree{\textit{a priori}} error bounds that \reviewerBRthree{bound the solution error by the best space--time approximation error and whose stability constants} exhibit subquadratic growth in time (Section \ref{sec:error}), \item applicability to general nonlinear dynamical systems, \item hyper-reduction that reduces the complexity in the presence of general nonlinearities (Section \ref{sec:spacetimehyper}), and \item its ability to extract multiple space--time basis vectors from each training simulation via tensor decomposition (Section \ref{sec:error}). \end{itemize} In addition to introducing the novel \methodAcronym\ method, this work proposed specific approaches to computing the method's ingredients: the space--time trial subspace (Section \ref{sec:spacetimetrialconstruct}), the space--time residual basis in the case of ST--GNAT (Section \ref{sec:spacetimeresidual}), the sampling matrix in the case of hyper-reduction (Section \ref{sec:constructSamplingMatrix}), and the initial guess used in the Gauss--Newton method applied to solve the nonlinear least-squares problem (Section \ref{sec:initialGuess}).
 Numerical experiments demonstrated the ability of the proposed method to generate orders-of-magnitude speedups over existing spatial-projection-based ROMs without sacrificing accuracy.

-Future work entails implementing the method in parallel computational-mechanics codes\reviewerA{,} devising techniques to reduce the amount of storage required for the state and residual tensors\reviewerA{, and applying the proposed method in contexts where the full-order model employs adaptive time stepping}.
+Future work entails implementing the method in parallel computational-mechanics codes\reviewerA{,} devising techniques to reduce the amount of storage required for the state and residual tensors\reviewerBRtwo{, and assessing the effect of different time integrators---as well as adaptive time-stepping---on method performance. }